 Ensuring sufficient levels and quality of independence is particularly important for founder-led companies, those with executive or non-independent chairs, significant shareholder representatives on the board (which we believe can be useful and justified, provided minority shareholder interests are protected) or significant management representation on the board.
-For companies with a dispersed ownership structure, we expect a proportion of independent directors equivalent to (i) at least one-third of the entire board and (ii) half of the board when excluding board members appointed by the government, employees' representative(s) and employee shareholders' representative(s).
-For controlled companies, we expect at least one-third of the entire board to be independent.
+We expect at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies.
 We see one third independence at controlled companies as a minimum standard but encourage controlled companies to consider at least half of the board of directors to be independent.
 However, we place real emphasis on quality, not quantity of independence.
 In their disclosures, companies should clearly state which directors they consider to be independent and the criteria by which independence is determined.